-The following is the command to extract the solution:
+The command to extract the solution is the following:

-3. Open the Solution.xml file with a text editor and edit the UniqueName with the same name across all the CRM solutions that you want to merged.
-If the Solution.xml is not in the root directory, then it will be in the /the /Another folder.
+3. Open the Solution.xml file with a text editor and edit the “UniqueName” with the same name across all the CRM solutions that will be merged.
+If Solution.xml is not in the root directory, then it can be found in the /Other folder.

 4. Pack all these solutions back to zip files using the Microsoft Solution Packager tool with the following command:

 5. Now import all these solutions to an organization.
-All these solutions will be merged in a single solution with the name you specified in the UniqueName tab.
+All these solutions should be merged in a single solution with the name you specified in the UniqueName tab.

 Automate CRM Solutions Merge Using Azure DevOps Pipelines:

-- Power DevOps Tool Installer: Task that will install the tools required.
+- Power DevOps Tool Installer: This will install the tools required.

-- Export Solution: Solution1: Task to export the solution.
-You will need to provide the connection string to the source org and the name.
+- Export Solution: Solution1: Through this, you can export the solution and provide the connection string to the source org and the name.
 The connection string will look like this:

 AuthType=Office365;[email protected]; Password=Password123!;Url=https://dev.alphabold.com/dev/

-4. PowerShell Script For Editing Solution.xml: This task will be used to edit the UniqueName tab in the Solution.xml file.
+4. PowerShell Script For Editing Solution.xml: The task will be used to edit the UniqueName tab in the Solution.xml file.
 The PowerShell will look like this:

-It will edit the Solution.xml file from our extracted solution and will update the UniqueName from Solution1 to NewSolutionName.
+It would edit the Solution.xml file from our extracted solution and will update the UniqueName from Solution1 to NewSolutionName.

-5. Pack Solution: This task will pack the solution back to a zip file.
-Next, you will need to provide it with the path to the extracted folder where we have changed the Unique Name in Solution.xml file that will look like $(Build.Repository.LocalPath)\Solution1 and the path where the .zip file should be stored.
+5. Pack Solution: This task would pack the solution back to a zip file.
+Provide it the path to the extracted folder where we have changed the Unique Name in Solution.xml file that would be like $(Build.Repository.LocalPath)Solution1 and the path where the .zip file should be stored.

-6. PowerShell Script For Renaming solution1: In the previous steps, we changed the UniqueName in the CRM solution and packed the solution.
+6. PowerShell Script For Renaming solution1: In the previous steps, we had changed the UniqueName in the CRM solution and packed the solution.
 So, when a CRM solution is packed, it gets its name from the UniqueName tab.
-For that reason, we must rename the solution as all the solutions will have the same name at the end.
-The following PowerShell script can be used for this:
+So, we must rename the solution as all the solutions would have the same name at the end.
+There is a PowerShell script that can be used for this.

-All these tasks will be cloned for every CRM solution.
+All these tasks would be cloned for every CRM solution.
 The main thing to remember is that we need to provide the same name in the UniqueName tab for all the solutions.

 The Release Pipeline is quite simple.
 You only need to add tasks to import CRM solutions to an organization where the CRM Solutions Merge should be done.